sergey-melnychuk/sergey-melnychuk.github.io/_posts/2019-08-02-rust-mio-tcp-server.markdown

 TL;DR: [github][the-code].

-In this article I will show and explain how to write simple single-threaded asynchronous TCP server, and make it like it can understand HTTP, and then benchmark it with `ab`/`wrk`.
+In this article I will show and explain how to write simple single-threaded asynchronous TCP server, then teach it to mock HTTP protocol, and then benchmark it with `ab`/`wrk`.
 The results are about to be impressive.

 ### Getting started